Jchen26-US/JMFC/README.md

 ## Assembler

-The assembler is written in Rust and lives in the `assembler/` directory.
+The assembler is written in Rust and lives in the `tools/mips_32_assembler/` subdirectory.
 It is a two-pass assembler:

 - **Pass 1** — scans the source to assign addresses to all labels
 - **Pass 2** — encodes every instruction to its 32-bit machine code representation, resolving label references for branches and jumps